 Is crystal blue water and plenty of sunshine enough to plan a beach holiday in Malta with small kids?
-I planned a short break to Malta quite soon after our last epic 2 weeks in Peru, to relax and recover our energy.
+I planned a short break to Malta quite soon after an epic 2 weeks in Peru trip, to relax and recover our energy.
 We relaxed of course but I was expecting a bit more from this Malta family holiday

 I thought a lot before writing this post because sometimes travel becomes memorable after returning to daily routines.